pravin-72/Portfolio-FirstTry/README.md

 Welcome to my Basic Portfolio project!
 This is my first attempt at web development, where I created a simple and elegant portfolio website using HTML and CSS.
 The goal of this project was to showcase my skills and progress in web development while creating a personal space to introduce myself and display my works.

-## Live Demo

-Before diving into the code, you can check out the live version of my portfolio here: [Portfolio Live Demo](https://yourportfolio.com)

 ## Features

-1. **Responsive Design:** The portfolio is designed to adapt gracefully to different screen sizes, ensuring an optimal viewing experience on various devices, including desktops, tablets, and smartphones.

-2. **About Me:** A section where I provide a brief introduction of myself, my interests, and my passion for web development.
+1. **About Me:** A section where I provide a brief introduction of myself, my interests, and my passion for web development.

-3. **Projects Showcase:** I showcase my web development projects with brief descriptions and links to their respective live demos or GitHub repositories.
+2. **Projects Showcase:** I showcase my web development projects with brief descriptions and links to their respective live demos or GitHub repositories.

-4. **Contact Form:** An interactive contact form for visitors to get in touch with me easily.
+3. **Contact Form:** An interactive contact form for visitors to get in touch with me easily.

 ## Technologies Used